-Memphasys had cash of \$2.09 million at December 31, 2022 but has postponed plans for another capital raising in favor of a potential loan from Mr Goodall, or borrowing against a \$1.7 million Federal Research and Development Tax Incentive due in September 2023.
+Memphasys had cash of \$2.09 million at the end of December 2022.
+The company has postponed plans for another capital raising in favor of a potential loan from Mr Goodall, or borrowing against a \$1.7 million Federal Research and Development Tax Incentive due in September 2023.